AboutContact UsRegister

 A court sport where two teams compete against each other, scoring points by throwing a round ball through a hoop.

-Netball, previously referred to as women’s basketball, was first introduced to Australia in 1897.
+Netball evolved from—and was initially referred to as—women’s basketball.
+The sport was first introduced to Australia in 1897.
+1,3

 Discover more about netball through the Clearinghouse evidence base: